openstack-ansible/openstack-ansible/README.md

  * [Ansible](http://ansible.github.com)
  * [python-novaclient](http://pypi.python.org/pypi/python-novaclient/2.6.10) so you can control your instances with the `nova` command-line tool.

-The simplest way to get started with Ansible is to install the prequisities,  grab the git repo and source the appropriate file to set your environment variables, no other installation is required:
+The simplest way to get started with Ansible is to install the prerequisites,  grab the git repo and source the appropriate file to set your environment variables, no other installation is required:

 	sudo pip install paramiko PyYAML Jinja2
 	git clone git://github.com/ansible/ansible.git